schilln/multi-dimpy/README.md

 <!-- TODO: Add a badge or link to the documentation site. -->

-Everyone knows you can't add apples and oranges.\
+Everyone knows you can't add apples and oranges.<br>
-Most people also know you can't add meters and seconds.\
+Most people also know you can't add meters and seconds.<br>
 But sometimes people do—accidentally, when it's hidden in code or in matrix computations.

 Models and algorithms with dimensional inconsistencies might still yield decent results, but they don't make physical sense, and a change of units results in a change to the output, when units shouldn't make a difference.